sagemath/trac_to_gh/Issue 9256.md

 # Issue 9256: Put Set in the category Sets()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9256

 Original creator: hivert